Documentation

 Available Roles

 Roles are used for scoping context and routing queries.
-Set your role during login or with bridgellm config set role.
+Set your role during setup or with bridgellm --set role.

 Something missing or broken?
 BridgeLLM is in beta — your feedback shapes what this becomes.